ORABLACK-DEVELOPERS/DOCARE/Readme.md

 # DOCARE

-DOCARE Is an web app stand as a  Intermediary between doctor and the patient and a online consultant system
+DOCARE Is a online consultant system stand as a Intermediary between doctor and the patient and

-In this situation see doctor online for small cases.Read Full article or this file completely so that you can understand what is DOCARE.
+In this situation, we can't consult doctor offline for small cases,we introduce DOCARE To  see doctor online for small cases.Read Full article or this file completely so that you can understand what is DOCARE.

 ### Pronounciation
 'Doc' 'Care'

-### Genereal
+### Genereal Features

--Easy Service
+- Easy Service

--We dont buy fees for service,it is free
+- We dont buy fees for service,it is free

--Doctors will only buy fees
+- Doctors will only buy fees

-## Features For Patients
+### Features For Patients

 - Book Doctor through form
 - If any problem with Doctor,Report doctor